 Sport facilities land that is deemed as excess to the standards and demand will be treated as surplus property.
-At present there are no plans to dispose of any of these land assets.
-Removal of Salt Ash Tennis and supporting infrastructure in scheduled.
+At present there are no plans to dispose of any of these assets.

 Amenities are insured under Council's public liability insurance policy.
 Risk is managed through a detailed inspection of all aspects of the buildings undertaken annually by staff.
 There is a high frequency of maintenance issues reported by the community which are prioritised and scheduled for maintenance.